What is maximum benefit pet insurance?

 Can I get help for treatment costs anywhere else?

 If you’re on a low income and would struggle to pay vet fees, you may be able to get help towards treatment costs from a dedicated animal charity.
+Here are a few charities in the UK that could help:

 - The People’s Dispensary for Sick Animals (PDSA) and Blue Cross offer free veterinary treatment for pets whose owners are on a low income or are on means-tested benefits.

-- Both Dogs Trust and Cats Protection offer financial help towards neutering and castration, while the RSPCA may also be able to help fund vaccinations.
+- Both Dogs Trust and Cats Protection offer financial help towards neutering and castration, while the RSPCA might also be able to help fund vaccinations.
 However, they don’t typically pay out for other types of veterinary care.

 Ready to compare maximum benefit insurance policies?